 We focus on providing dental treatment and education to kids ranging from infants to teens.
 Our dentists help to prevent oral decay in children by educating families on safe dental practices.
 We also treat dental complications that your child may face as they grow.

-It is essential that children establish good dental habits as early as possible.
+It is important that children establish good dental habits early in their life.
 This will help to prevent oral complications later in life.
 For this reason, we recommend that your child see a dentist within six months of their first tooth or before their first birthday.

 Children's Routine Check-ups